UdyWeber/data_structures_studies/learning_examples/trees/notes.md

     - The worst case would be if we had a tree that only goes in one way so that's no dividing we are essentially going through a linked list so the search is O(n) instead of O(log n)
     - All operations of a binary search tree we consider O(log n)

+# Recursive methods
+- We basically want to give to each recursion the pointer to the next node on the tree and update or insert values in it
+- For deleting is simple but complicated, we have to be able to transverse the tree to find our node, then we drop the node from the tree, but just if it's a leaf node, if it's a parent node we have to put up the leaf that node was holding, and it gets more complicated when the leaf are holding two subtrees, then we have to go the right one and find the lower value that we can copy tho the node we are trying to drop and complete the tree again by dropping the lower value at the end.